getfem/getfem/doc/sphinx/source/userdoc/bmesh.rst

 Face numbering
 --------------

-The numeration of faces on usual elements is given in figure :ref:`fig-elemf`.
+The numeration of faces on usual elements is given in figure :ref:`ud-fig-elemf`.

-.. _fig-elemf:
+.. _ud-fig-elemf:
 .. figure:: images/getfemuserelemf.png
    :align: center
    :width: 300pt